-During lockdown I developed this Children’s Hub, adding daily stories* and tasks here, a different year group each day.
+During the first lockdown I developed this Children’s Hub, adding daily stories* and tasks here, a different year group each day.
 The purpose of these was primarily to support parents home-schooling their children.

 My aim was to provide tasks that children could access by themselves, working with me, whilst their parents worked from home or home-schooled another child.